HaydenDekker/website-imager-scheduler/README.md

 # Website Imager Scheduler

 Simple concept to scrape and schedule website images for a remote display device.
+It's kinda just a file scheduler but specific is always best first up.

-This is useful for a remote display that doesn't need much processing power at the edge and best serves slow moving information.
-An e-paper display would be a suitable type.
+I'm using it to update a remote display that doesn't need much processing power at the edge as is serves slow moving information, approx 10 times a day.

 The aggregate AppFlow groups multiple websites and defines how/when each should be displayed.